raaidarshad/personal-website/pages/posts/nabunews0.md

 ---
-title: Savvy News V0.1
+title: Nabu News
 date: 2021/11/2
-description: Savvy News
+description: Nabu News Launch Announcement
-tag: popthebubble, project, software
+tag: popthebubble, nabu, project, software
 author: Raaid
 ---

-# Savvy News V0.1
+# Nabu News
 (formerly Pop the Bubble News)

 A few months ago, I made a very simple formatted RSS reader of a website.
 That first version just pulls the 10 latest articles from a variety of RSS feeds and organizes them into political lanes as categorized by existing research.
 [Check it out here](https://popthebubble.news/).
 My friends and close network thought it was a cool idea and seemed to like the spirit of the idea, but it is not the most usable product.
 It doesn't do too much for ya, so why bother?